Missouri Parenting Plans

 Decision-Making Rights and Responsibilities |

-Missouri has a strong public policy to encourage both parents to participate in decisions that concern their children, but sometimes it is better to have one parent responsible for certain things.
+Missouri has a strong public policy that encourages both parents to participate in decisions that concern their children.
+Still, sometimes it is better to have one parent responsible for certain things.
 You should consider each of the following areas as to whether you will share decision making, or whether one parent will be responsible:

 Agreements About Communication Make agreements to ensure you communicate about important topics, including: